Gain more customers through a more effective, eye-catching, and entertaining website

 #2: User-Friendly Design and Navigation

-You don’t want to be that healthy food and beverage brand that no one can understand because your website is too ridden with copies and difficult navigation.
+You don’t want to be that better-for-you F&B CPG brand that no one can understand because your website is too ridden with copies and difficult navigation.
 Remember, you want to make sure that your potential customers can easily get what you are selling and would want to purchase and try your products.

 Your menu must be accessible, and your pages must load quickly.
 Use high-quality images and videos to feature your products and make it easy for them to find what they are looking for on your website.